 Playing sports is a great way for your kids to get exercise and socialize with their peers.
 As much fun as a new sport may be for your little one, young athletes are at a higher risk for sports-related injuries.
-With fall sports in full swing, protecting your child’s teeth while they play sports, not just heavy contact sports, is important.
+With youth sports being a year-round season, protecting your child’s teeth while they play sports, not just heavy contact sports, is important.
 The general cost of fixing a missing tooth can be more expensive than prevention.
 From head gear to safe play, here are a few ways you can protect your child’s teeth during sports.

 Injuries on the court or field can be prevented by wearing a helmet.
 Helmets protect more than just a child’s head, especially one with a face guard.
 It can prevent your child from breaking or losing a tooth entirely.
 A face shield can also avoid damage to the delicate bones around the eyes, nose and even jaw.
 Hockey pucks, basketballs and racquetballs can cause severe facial damage at any age.

-Even helmets without the additional front face guard can decrease the physical impact, which would normally cause children to bite down hard enough that they will chip their teeth.
+Even helmets without the additional front face guard can decrease the physical impact of being struck by a ball or colliding with another player, which would normally cause children to bite down hard enough that they will chip their teeth.

 Children participating in sports such as swimming or soccer may need to wear other forms of facial protection, such as mouth guards.
 However, unlike football, baseball, and lacrosse, not all sports require a mouth guard, in which case a child would be more prone to accident or injury.